ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/change_control_algorithm.rst

     float SpeedControl_reference_torque = 0.0f;

     if (Data->Controller_Parameters.enableFOC_speed) {
-      //Add your speedcontroller here.
+      //Add your speed controller here.
 Should output reference-dq-currents in the uz_3ph_dq_t system or a reference-torque for a subsequent setpoint module.
-      //In the later case the setpoint module has to output the reference dq-currents. i_SpeedControl_reference_Ampere = ....
+      //In the latter case, the setpoint module has to output the reference dq-currents. i_SpeedControl_reference_Ampere = ....
       //ADD PRBS excitation for TwoMassID
       i_SpeedControl_reference_Ampere.q += Data->TwoMassID_Output->PRBS_out;
     }
     if (Data->Controller_Parameters.enableFOC_torque) {
-      //Add your setpoint module here which calculates dq-currents based on a reference torque. i_SpeedControl_reference_Ampere = ....
+      //Add your setpoint module here, which calculates dq-currents based on a reference torque. i_SpeedControl_reference_Ampere = ....
     }
     if (Data->Controller_Parameters.enableFOC_current || Data->Controller_Parameters.enableFOC_speed || Data->Controller_Parameters.enableFOC_torque) {
-      //Add your currentcontroller here.
+      //Add your current controller here.
 Should output dq-currents in the uz_3ph_dq_t system if (Data->Controller_Parameters.enableFOC_current) {
         //If CurrentControl is active, use Data->Controller_Parameters.i_dq_ref as input reference currents v_dq_Volts = ....